SdMusic/Ms-3/readme.md

 ___

 ## Testing

 Due to time constraints, I was  unable to design and implement automatic Unit-testing for this project, and so developer and user manual testing was completed instead.

 ### HTML

-- Passing the HTML from all templates and base into the W3C Markup Validator generates numerous errors, but these are expected as the validator is unable to understand the Jinja2 templating that builds most aspects of the page.
-For the HTML that does not involve Jinja2, no errors have been found.
+- Passing the HTML from all templates and base into the [W3C Markup Validator](https://validator.w3.org/) generates numerous errors, but these are expected as the validator is unable to understand the Jinja templating that builds most aspects of the page.
+For the HTML that does not involve Jinja, no errors have been found.
 ### CSS

-- The CSS has been validatedby passing the CSS through the W3C CSS Validation Service shows that there are no errors.
+- The CSS has been validatedby passing the CSS through the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) shows that there are no errors.
 A no or errors warnings are flagged.
 ### Javascript

-- All Javascript was passes throught the Jshit Validator and was found to be syntactically valid.
+- All Javascript was passes throught the [JSHint Validator](https://jshint.com/) and was found to be syntactically valid.
 ### Python

-- All Python code was passed through the PEP8 Online validator and is fully PEP8 compliant.
+- All Python code was passed through the [PEP8 Online](http://pep8online.com/) validator and is fully PEP8 compliant.
 ### Compatibility

 The project was tested to ensure full usability across the following browsers and their mobile equivalents (where applicable):
 - Chrome
 - Edge